mozilla-services/socorro/webapp/README.txt

  2.)
 Create a mysql database and users as necessary

- 3.)
-Edit the fields in development.ini to match your
+ 3.) cp development.ini.dist development.ini.
+Edit the fields in
-     mysql and Breakpad setup.
+     development.ini to match your mysql and Breakpad setup.

  4.)
 Run '(sudo) python setup.py develop'
      This command will install the necessary Python dependencies.
 It